akashnigam010/fansfirstSTHSSdrafttool/README.md

 {
-	id : number,			// id of the participant verifying email email : string			// email address of the participant verifying email status : boolean,		// if no error/exception occurred - true, otherwise false error : string  		// populate with error description only when status is false, otherwise always null }
+	id : number,			// id of the participant verifying email email : string			// email address of the participant verifying email }

 ```